The classical limit of quantum observables in the conservation laws of fluid dynamics: The purpose of the work and the results

-The time evolution of the conserved quantum observables uses the ingenious observation by Irving and Zwanzig that the commutator of the Hamiltonian operator and a quantum observable becomes equal to the Weyl quantization of the Poisson bracket, for an observable that is a polynomial of degree at most two in the momentum coordinate.
+The time evolution of the conserved quantum observables uses the ingenious observation by Irving and Zwanzig that, for an observable that is a polynomial of the degree at most two in the momentum coordinate, the commutator of the Hamiltonian operator and that quantum observable becomes equal to the Weyl quantization of the Poisson bracket.
 Combined with the observation that the observables for density, momentum and energy are polynomials of degree at most two in the momentum coordinate the quantum observables therefore satisfy the same conservation laws as in the derivation based on classical particle dynamics by Irving and Kirkwood.
-In the case of matrix-valued potentials the commutator of the Hamiltonian and the quantum observables for mass, momentum and energy does not reduce to a Poisson bracket since the matrix-valued symbols do not commute in general.
-The main idea in this work is to show that for a certain diagonalization, based on a non-linear eigenvalue problem, this commutator is reduced to a quantization of a Poisson bracket.
+However, in the case of matrix-valued potentials the commutator of the Hamiltonian and the quantum observables for mass, momentum and energy does not reduce to a Poisson bracket since the matrix-valued symbols do not commute in general.
+In this work we show that for a certain diagonalization, based on a nonlinear eigenvalue problem, these commutators are reduced to a quantization of corresponding Poisson brackets.

 To define the energy observable the works \cite{IK,noll,IZ,hardy} use that the potential energy can be split into a sum of potential energies related to each particle as defined by pair interactions.
 In the matrix-valued case considered here the splitting is required for the eigenvalues of the matrix potential which is not a sum of pair potential interactions.
 Our splitting is instead obtained by using perturbation theory for eigenvalues.